Tukwila Burglary Defense Attorney

 - Entry into a structure: As earlier mentioned, the structure is not restricted to only places of residence.
 It includes other types of buildings such as stores, trailer homes and even campsites.

-- Intent to commit an offence: This means that the trespasser must have had the intent to commit a crime inside the structure.
+- Intent to commit an offense: This means that the trespasser must have had the intent to commit a crime inside the structure.

-There are four burglary-related offences which the State of Washington recognizes and provides specific punishment for.
+There are four burglary-related offenses which the State of Washington recognizes and provides specific punishment for.
 They are burglary in the first degree, residential burglary, burglary in the second degree and possession of burglary tools.
-The offences are ranked in order of severity, from burglary in the first degree to possession of burglary tools.
+The offenses are ranked in order of severity, from burglary in the first degree to possession of burglary tools.

 Burglary in the first degree

-Burglary in the first degree is the most serious burglary related offence.
+Burglary in the first degree is the most serious burglary related offense.
 A person may be culpable for burglary in the first degree if the person or an accomplice:

 - Enters a building or remains in the building unlawfully and with intent to commit a crime against a person or property;